opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 In the work package list there will soon be quite a lot of work packages in a project.
 To filter the work packages in the list, click on the **Filter** button on top of the work packages view.
 The number next to it tells you how many filter criteria you have applied to a list.

-In this example 1 filter criteria: Status = open.
+In this example one filter criterion is applied: Status = open.

 ![filter-work-packages](filter-work-packages.png)

-To add a filter criteria, click the **+ Add filter:** button in the grey filter area.
-You can choose a filter criteria from the drop-down list or start typing to search for a criteria.
+To add a filter criterion, choose one from the drop-down list next to **+ Add filter** or start typing to search for a criterion.

 ![add-filter](add-filter.png)